FaceTime Audio is The Best Feature in iOS 7

 FaceTime Audio is a little bit different.
 To make a voice call using FaceTime, you have to click on the FaceTime Audio (or video) button.
 If you don’t do that and click on the phone number, it makes a regular call over the cell network even if the person you call to uses iPhone.

 If Apple could make FaceTime Audio calls work the same way as iMessage, and automatically detect whatever the person you are about to call have an iPhone and make a FaceTime Audio call instead, it will improve the mobile calling experience.

 I hope Apple makes switching between video calls and audio-only calls easier because now it is limited.
 Now you can switch from voice calls to video calls, but it is impossible to do the opposite.
 I hope that with the future updates Apple addresses this limitation.

 Support other platforms

-I understand that Apple wants to encourage new customers to buy iOS devices, but providing basic apps for other platforms may help dramatically increase popularity of FaceTime.
-They can keep the full-featured apps exclusive to iOS and Mac OS X, but at the same time provide basic apps for Android, Windows and other platforms.
-I think that customers who want to use full-featured FaceTime will buy iOS devices anyway.
+I understand that Apple wants to encourage new customers to buy iOS devices, but providing essential apps for other platforms may help dramatically increase the popularity of FaceTime.
+They can keep the full-featured apps exclusive to iOS and Mac OS X, but at the same time provide essential apps for Android, Windows, and other platforms.
+I think that customers who want to use full-featured FaceTime buy iOS devices in any case.

-For now, even Mac OS X doesn’t supports FaceTime audio-only calls.
-I expect Apple to add this functionality with release of Mac OS X Mavericks, and maybe in coming months Apple will provide the FaceTime functionality to other platforms as well.
+For now, even Mac OS X doesn’t support FaceTime audio-only calls.
+I expect Apple to add this functionality with the release of Mac OS X Mavericks, and maybe in coming months, Apple will expand the FaceTime functionality to other platforms as well.